Skip to Main Content

 Note: Requires the co-requisite course ESP 101.

-Honors students in a FSB major who are not pre-enrolled into one of these options or who need an alternative honors course should explore Miami Plan course options with their FSB and Honors advisor at Orientation.
+Honors students in a FSB major who are not pre-enrolled into one of these options or who need an alternative honors course should explore Miami Plan course options with a FSB and an Honors advisor at Orientation.

 Nursing Majors

-Select a Miami Plan 2023 course from the following: PA-2B Social Science, PA-3A Creative Arts, PA-3B Humanities, PA-4A Ethical Citizenship course, PA-4B Intercultural Consciousness, PA-4C Global Inquiry, and/or Signature Inquiry Honors courses.
+Select a Miami Plan 2023 course from the following: PA-1A Mathematics and Formal Reasoning, PA-2B Social Science, PA-3A Creative Arts, PA-3B Humanities, PA-4A Ethical Citizenship course, PA-4B Intercultural Consciousness, PA-4C Global Inquiry, and/or Signature Inquiry Honors courses.

 Emerging Questions